mmb-irb/MDposit-client-build/README.md

 * favicon - Icon filename (without the format extension) to be displayed in the sheet header.
 Icons are located at public/.
 * description - Text or JSX to be displayed in the home page
 * logo - Logo filename (without the format extension) to be dipslayed on the top-left corner, in the header.
 Images are located at src/images/.
+* logoLabel - Label with the node name that will be shown alongside the logo image.
 * primaryColor - Color of the header and additional regions along the whole web page
 * secondaryColor - Color of non-primary regions along the whole web page
 * searchExample - Search example: This is shown in search bars as placeholder when they are empty